 Read more about the latest sustainable shoe brands made with recycled materials.

-Piggy paint* - If your toddler is anything like mine he or she is all about the nail polish.
+Piggy paint – If your toddler is anything like mine he or she is all about nail polish.
 But traditional nail polish has so many nasty chemicals that Piggy Paint was the only polish I let my daughter use when she was a toddler.
-Now she’s six and she’s grown out of the Piggy Paint but it was a staple in our house for years!
+Now she’s grown out of the Piggy Paint but it was a staple in our house for years!
 Now we use 100% Pure nail polish instead.
 It stays on longer, and there are more color options.